Learn about many of the available medications in our database.

 Antibiotic-associated colitis: This medication, like other antibiotics, may cause a potentially dangerous condition called antibiotic-associated colitis or pseudomembranous colitis.
 Symptoms include severe, watery diarrhea that may be bloody.
 If you notice these symptoms, stop taking this medication and contact your doctor as soon as possible.

 Behaviour and nervous system: Rarely, ciprofloxacin extended-release may affect behaviour and the nervous system.
-If you experience confusion, tremors, depression (including thoughts of harming yourself), hallucinations (hearing, seeing, or feeling things that are not actually there), agitation, anxiety, difficulty sleeping, nightmares, or any other behaviour changes while taking this medication, contact your doctor.
+If you experience confusion, tremors, nerve pain, tingling or weakness, depression (including thoughts of harming yourself), hallucinations (hearing, seeing, or feeling things that are not actually there), agitation, anxiety, difficulty sleeping, nightmares, or any other behaviour changes while taking this medication, contact your doctor.

 If you experience symptoms of low blood sugar (e.g., cold sweat, cool pale skin, headache, fast heartbeat, weakness) or symptoms of high blood sugar (e.g., frequent urination, increased thirst, excessive eating, unexplained weight loss, poor wound healing, infections, fruity breath odour), talk to your doctor.